DomCampese/Jumpy-Ball/README.md

 # Jumpy-Ball
-This web app uses the p5.js engine to create a retro style flappy bird clone.
+This web game uses p5.js to recreate a retro style flappy bird clone.
 Feel free to give it a play!